Chapter 7 Bankruptcy for LLCs: Everything You Need to Know

 • The number of creditors

-• Whether there is a lawsuit brought by the creditors to pierce the corporate veil
+• Whether the creditors bring a lawsuit to pierce the corporate veil

 What About Partnerships?

 Unlike LLCs, a partnership is not a separate legal entity.
-This means the business owners will be personally liable for the debts of the company.
-Therefore, it is highly unlikely that a partnership will file for Chapter 7 business bankruptcy.
+This means the business owners will be liable for the company's debts.
+So, it's highly unlikely that a partnership will file for Chapter 7 business bankruptcy.

 Other Options for the LLC

-There are also other options for small business owners of LLCs who are facing financial hardships.
+There are also other options for small business owners of LLCs facing financial hardships.
 These include:

 Out of Court Negotiations

 If the LLC members want the business to continue operating despite the debts, filing for a Chapter 11 can be an option.
-A Chapter 11 bankruptcy will allow the business to reorganize and will give the business owners a longer period of time to pay the company's debts.
+A Chapter 11 bankruptcy will allow the business to reorganize and give business owners a longer period to pay the company's debts.

-The court and the creditors will need to review and approve your plan of how and when you expect to pay your debts.
+The court and the creditors must review and approve your plan of how and when you expect to pay your debts.

-You will need to have extensive knowledge of the laws and procedures of bankruptcy if you are planning on filing a Chapter 7 business bankruptcy.
+You'll need a lot of knowledge of bankruptcy laws and procedures if you plan on filing a Chapter 7 business bankruptcy.
 Since bankruptcy will have long-term legal and financial outcomes that will affect you and your business, you should consider speaking to an attorney to handle your business bankruptcy case.